Islamists stamp mark on Egypt's draft constitution

 Mursi wants swift action on the constitution to try to defuse opposition to a decree he issued last week temporarily giving himself powers that exceed those enjoyed by Mubarak.

-Despite fiery street protests, opponents may be unable to derail the blueprint's passage, given the proven ability of Mursi's Muslim Brotherhood and hardline Salafi Islamists to mobilize voters among Egypt's deeply religious population.
+Despite fiery street protests, opponents may be unable to derail the blueprint's passage, given the proven ability of Mursi's Muslim Brotherhood and hardline Salafi Islamists to mobilise voters among Egypt's deeply religious population.

 "The people will agree because they (the Islamists) will use religion, they trade on religion," said Mina Tarek, 25, among thousands who joined anti-Mursi protests across Egypt on Friday.
 "They will tell them to say 'yes' in order to go to heaven."